City status in the United Kingdom: England

 Thirteen of the 55 cities in England are in metropolitan counties and their city councils are single-tier metropolitan district councils.
-Outside the metropolitan counties fourteen cities are unitary authorities, and fifteen have ordinary district councils, which are subordinate to their local county council.
+Outside the metropolitan counties fourteen cities are unitary authorities, and fourteen have ordinary district councils, which are subordinate to their local county council.
 In London the Westminster City Council functions as a London borough council, and the City of London Corporation is the council for the City of London.
 Eight smaller episcopal cities such as Ripon and Wells are neither local government districts nor within a 'local government district with city status', and have city councils which are parish councils, with limited powers.
-Two cities (Bath and Chester) have no city council, while Durham has a 'city' parish council – these however, maintain the status through charter trustees on behalf of their prior district areas which held city status before being abolished in 1996 and 2009.
+Two cities (Bath and Chester) have no city council, while Durham has a 'city' parish council; these, however, maintain the status through charter trustees on behalf of their prior district areas which held city status before being abolished in 1996 and 2009.

 Scotland

 Aberdeen, Dundee, Edinburgh and Glasgow are themselves council areas and have their own city councils.
 The cities of Dunfermline, Perth, Stirling and Inverness are part of council areas which do not have city status, and have no city councils.
 Stirling Council's application for city status was specifically for the urban area of the (now former) Royal Burgh of Stirling and included proposed city boundaries which are much smaller than Stirling council area.